tobeyleonard/tobeyleonard.github.io/_pages/about.md

 <p align = "justify">My research interests mainly focus on Nanophotonics, specifically the physical mechanism of metasurface, multifunctional meta-device design and metalenses design for imaging.
 In parallel, I work on optical manipulation based on metasurface with Dr. Xiaohao Xu (Jinan Univ., Guangzhou) and Prof. Shaohui Yan (XIOPM, CAS), pursuing something new in classic and quantum physics.</p>

-<p align = "justify">Also, I've previously participated in different research areas with Prof. Houjun Lü (Guangxi Univ.) on High Energy Astrophysics and with Prof. Xuemin Zhang (Wuhan.
-Univ.) on optical gauge development as well as precise alignment of interferometers.</p>
+<p align = "justify">Also, I've previously participated in different research areas with Prof. Houjun Lü (Guangxi Univ.) on High Energy Astrophysics and with Prof. Xuemin Zhang (Wuhan Univ.) on optical gauge development as well as precise alignment of interferometers.</p>

 <p align = "justify">I'm honored to be selected as an 'Outstanding Speaker' in 2nd National Academic Forum on Photonics Technology and awarded Second Prize of Presentation Contest in the 1st 'Light & Future' National Graduate Academic Forum.</p>